Here’s something about which I get calls all the time.

-You come out to the barn and you find that your horse has a bit of swollen leg.
-You think, “I think that I’ll give him a couple of tablets of bute” – assuming you have some – because you think it might help with the soreness and swelling.
+Say you come out to the barn and you find that your horse has a bit of swollen leg.
+You think, “I think that I’ll give him a couple of tablets of bute (or whatever) because you think it might help with the soreness and swelling.
 You check your tack box for the medication.
 Sadly, if you’re like me, your tack box is probably more like a time-capsule than it is an organized cabinet.
 Anyway, you dig through your tack box and finally find a bottle of bute under one of the assorted colors of mismatched leg bandages that you keep.
 You’re happy, but then you find that the stamped expiration date on the bottle says that the drug expired 18 months ago.
 What do you do?
 If you give your horse a couple tablets, will it work?
 Could it maybe even hurt your horse?
 Let’s look at some important questions.

 1. Are Expired Drugs Safe?

 Almost undoubtedly.
 There don’t seem to be any published reports of toxicity in people from drugs used after their expiration date, whether those drugs are injected, ingested, or put on the skin.
 I found one report, back in 1963, of damage to a person’s kidneys from an outdated antibiotic product, but that product isn’t available anymore, and it wasn’t the antibiotic that caused the problem.
-That does make some sense, I mean, it’s not like your horse’s bute pills are going to morph into some poison – or explode – at any time after they expire.
-So the expiration date doesn’t really mean that the medication has become unsafe to use.
+The fact that expired medications are likely to be safe does make some sense, I mean, it’s not like your horse’s bute pills are going to morph into some poison – or explode – at any time after they expire.
+So the expiration date really mean that the medication has become unsafe to use.
 Most medical authorities state expired drugs are safe to take, even those that expired years ago.

 Drug safety in the United States is the responsibility of the Food and Drug Administration (FDA).
 A law passed in 1979 required drug manufacturers to stamp expiration dates on the bottles of products that they sell.
 That date is the date until which the product manufacturer guarantees the full safety and potency of the drug.
 The date does not necessarily mean that the drug is unstable after the expiration date; it just means that the product will be for sure be stable until the expiration date.
-It’s sort of like a food label in that way.
+It’s sort of like a food label in that way – for example, I’ve drunk milk that passed its expiration date by a few days many times.
 But drug expiration dates are much longer because drugs don’t spoil.
 Most drug products have an expiration date that’s 1 – 5 years from the date of production.
 That said, once you open the product up, the expiration date no longer applies.

 3. How Stable are Drugs?